xmartlabs/XLPagerTabStrip/README.md

 settings.style.selectedBarBackgroundColor = UIColor.blackColor()
 settings.style.selectedBarHeight: CGFloat = 5

+// if you want the selected bar to be below the buttons bar, set it to true settings.style.isSelectedBarBelow: Bool = false

 // each buttonBar item is a UICollectionView cell of type ButtonBarViewCell settings.style.buttonBarItemBackgroundColor: UIColor? settings.style.buttonBarItemFont = UIFont.systemFontOfSize(18)